 Tip: Hire a guide for historical and structural insights.

 Boat ride with a stopover at Jag Mandir Palace

 Once you exit from the main building of the City Palace, head to the booking area near inside the palace and book tickets for a boat ride.
 The boat rides operated from the palace are quite expensive.
 If you are looking for cheaper options, exit from the palace area and take a boat from Lake Pichola.
 However, do not remove this item out of your itinerary.
-You won’t find a better angle to marvel at the majesty of the palace from anywhere else but a boat in Lake Pichola.
-Midway, get off at the charming Jag Mandir Palace.
+The reason why this boat ride is among the must do things in Udaipur is because you get the best angle to view the majestic City Palace only from a boat in Lake Pichola.

 Tip: Take a boat at around 4.00 p.m.
 The sun won’t glare in your face when you click pictures at Jag Mandir Palace against the backdrop of the city palace.

 Mansapurna Karni Mata Mandir